 The group ensures that Women’s Refuge operates as a truly ‘bottom-up’ organisation.
 One tangata whenua Māori representative and one tauiwi non-Māori representative from each of the Women’s Refuge’s four regions are represented on the Te Taumata o Te Kōwhai Core Group.

-Our current representatives (clockwise from left) are:
+Our current representatives are:

-Central Māori & Co Chair
+Central Region Māori

 Lower North Māori